dan-k-k/Mu3e-GNN-code/README.md

 ## Report overview:

 Monte Carlo simulations accurately model the expected decay particles' hits left in the detector, made up of frames: a period of time long enough to capture all hits from the decay.
-The Graph Neural Network approach outlined in this repository focuses on six-hit tracks that reach the recurl pixel layers.
+The Graph Neural Network approach contained in this repository focuses on six-hit tracks that reach the recurl pixel layers.
 A three-class GNN uses spatial and kinematic information of combinations of hits left in the detector to classify each six-hit graph as an electron, positron, or fake (combinatorial background).
 Common background decay types are internal conversion μ⁺ → e⁺ e⁺ e⁻ ν<sub>e</sub> ν̄<sub>μ</sub> and Michel μ⁺ → e⁺ ν<sub>e</sub> ν̄<sub>μ</sub>.

 <p align="center">
   <img